-We will spend the weekend visiting the Roman bath complex at Bath, Chedworth Roman villa and the newly reopened museum at Cirencester in the Cotswolds.
-The course will be led by Stephen Clews, curator of the Roman Baths Museum, who will take us on an exclusive tour behind the scenes in the Roman bath complex and offer special access to the bathouse and mosaics at Great Whitcombe Roman Villa.
+We will spend the weekend visiting the Roman bath complex at Bath, Chedworth Roman villa and the newly re-opened museum at Cirencester in the Cotswolds.
+The course will be led by the newly re-opened museum at Cirencester in the Cotswolds.
+The course will be led by Stephen Clews, curator of the Roman Baths Museum, who will take us on an exclusive tour behind the scenes in the Roman bath complex and offer special access to the bathhouse and mosaics at Great Witcombe Roman Villa.
 We will be running this trip with BBC History Magazine, but KAFS members only may attend for £110 for the weekend, which includes entrance fees and transport through the Cotswolds on Saturday.
-BATH AND THE ROMAN COTSWALDS